thomased/ms_quickguide/doc/colour.md

 **_Why are colour polymorphisms puzzling?_**

-Colour is a conspicuous feature of the natural world, and one that is frequently under strong selection.
-Colour polymorphism are thus of interest in evolutionary biology because we may naively expect natural selection to erode variation and settle on a single optimum.
-The persistence of such extreme variation therefore offers a simple visual tool with which we can explore the processes that generate and maintain variation; the fuel for adaptive evolution.
-This feature of polymorphism has long been exploited---particularly in the pre-molecular era---
+Colour is a conspicuous feature of the natural world.
+It is a valuable channel of information, and so is often under strong selection across a suite of functional contexts.
+Colour polymorphisms have long been of interest in evolutionary biology because theory predicts that purifying selection should erode such variation in favour a single optimum.
+The persistence of extreme variation therefore offers a simple visual tool with which to explore the processes that generate and maintain variation.

 **_So how is polymorphism maintained?_**